 ...
 Moose were native to Michigan but declined after settlement of the area progressed, with unregulated hunting and with mature forests altered through logging and subsequent forest fires.
 “Moose were occasionally seen in the Upper Peninsula of Michigan after World War II,” according to the interpretive display.
 “Then, in the 1970s, biologists noted changes in the U.P. that resulted in better habitat for moose.
 The prospects for reintroduction looked good...

-Wolves A minimum population of 631 in 2022, all in the upper peninsula although there may be a few in the lower peninsula.
+Wolves A 2024 minimum estimate of 762 gray wolves.
+A minimum population of 631 in 2022, all in the upper peninsula although there may be a few in the lower peninsula.
 Less than 650 in 2018.
 An estimated 636 in 2014 and 2015 in the Upper Peninsula.
 Hunting bounties related to the decline of deer resulted in the elimination of wolves in the lower Pennisula by 1935, about six in the state by 1973Listed an an endangered species, a few wolves by the early 1980s, more than 100 by 1994.

 Bears An estimate of 12,200 bears in early 2024 with a 55% increases in the lower pennisula since 2012.